ybezsonov/kro/website/docs/docs/concepts/10-simple-schema.md

 ## Default status fields

-**KRO** automatically injects two common fields into the status of all claims generated from **ResourceGroups**: `conditions` and `state`.
-These fields provide essential information about the current status of the claim and its associated resources.
+**KRO** automatically injects two common fields into the status of all instances generated from **ResourceGroups**: `conditions` and `state`.
+These fields provide essential information about the current status of the instance and its associated resources.

 :::tip `conditions` and `state` are reserved words in the status section.
 If a